 What role does color play in "Ecce Homo"?

-What is the current location of "Ecce Homo"?
+What is the composition of "Ecce Homo" and its significance?